Who Counts as a Qualified Beneficiary

 A charitable organization that is expressly and irrevocably designated to receive distributions under the terms of a charitable trust or a person appointed to enforce a trust created for the care of an animal or another noncharitable purpose as provided in section 14-10408 or 14-10409 has the rights of a qualified beneficiary under this chapter.

-Trustee Obligations for Charitable Trusts
+Trustee Duties for Charitable Trusts

 Within sixty days after the creation of a charitable trust, shall promptly furnish to the attorney general a copy of the portions of the charitable trust instrument that are necessary to describe the charitable purpose.